VariXx/sipasaurus-rex/README.md

 <!-- <img src="https://acceptdefaults.com/varibot-twitch-js/varibot.png" align="right" /> -->

-Sipasaurus Rex is a discord bot that sends messages when a user is live on twitch based on the user's discord status.
+Sipasaurus Rex is a discord bot that sends a notification when a user is live on twitch or when a clip is created from the user's channel.

+This is designed to be a single instance for one server/guild.
+The setup process is not very user friendly.
+This might be improved in future versions.

 ## Installation
 - Download and extract the [latest release](https://github.com/aosterwyk/sipasaurus-rex/releases/latest)